ccera-astro/stupid_simple_pulsar/README.md

   signal.
 To have the fake pulsar roughly 20dB below the average radio noise, use --debug 0.01.
 To have it 30dB below the radio noise, use --debug 0.001, etc.

+The --sky option

+If this option is non-zero, then it is used as the "sky" frequency that corresponds to the given *tuner* frequency specified with "--freq".
+This is used in situations where there's a downconversion stage, in which case, the "--freq" option only applies to the hardware settings, and the "sky" frequency must be explicitly set to allow correct de-dispersion calculations.